Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/autoregulation.md

 To argue that a loop is indeed a motif in the *E. coli* transcription factor network, we will apply a paradigm that occurs throughout computational biology (and science in general) when determining whether an observation is statistically significant.
 We will compare our observation against a  *randomly generated* dataset.
 Without getting into the statistical details, if an observation is frequent in a real dataset, and rare in a random dataset, then it is likely to be statistically significant.
 Randomness saves the day again!

-**Note:** A seminal biological example of this paradigm is the search tool <a href="https://blast.ncbi.nlm.nih.gov/Blast.cgi" target="_blank">BLAST</a>, which allows researchers to compare a sequence query against a database (e.g., comparing the DNA sequence of a newly sequenced gene against a collection of many known proteins).
-Once BLAST finds a "hit", or a location in the database where the query occurs with minimal modifications, it asks, "What is the *probability* that we would find a hit of the same quality of the query against a randomly generated 'decoy' database?"
-If this probability is low, then we can feel confident that the hit is statistically significant.
-{: .notice--info}

 **STOP:** How can we apply this paradigm of a randomly generated dataset to determine whether a transcription factor network contains a significant number of loops?
 {: .notice--primary}

 ## Comparing a real transcription factor network against a random network

-To determine whether the number of loops in the transcription factor network of *E. coli* is statistically significant, we will compare this number of loops against the expected number of loops we would find in a randomly generated transcription factor network.
-If the number of loops in the real network is much higher than the number of loops in the random network, then we have strong evidence that some selective force is causing gene autoregulation.
+To determine whether the number of loops in the transcription factor network of *E. coli* is statistically significant, we will compare this number against the expected number of loops we would find in a randomly generated transcription factor network.
+If the former is much higher than the latter, then we have strong evidence that some selective force is causing gene autoregulation.

 There are multiple ways to generate a random network, but we will use an approach developed by Edgar Gilbert in 1959[^Gilbert].
 Given an integer *n* and a probability *p* (between 0 and 1), we form *n* nodes.
 Then, for every possible pair of nodes *X* and *Y*, we connect *X* to *Y* via a directed edge with probability *p*; that is, we simulate the process of flipping a weighted coin that has probability *p* of coming up "heads".

-**Note:** If you are interested in the technical details of how this can be simulated computationally, see <a href="https://compeau.cbd.cmu.edu/programming-for-lovers/chapter-2-forecasting-a-presidential-election-with-monte-carlo-simulation/" target="_blank">Programming for Lovers</a>).
+**Note:** Simulating a weighted coin flip amounts to generating a “random” number x between 0 and 1, and considering it “heads” if x is less than p and “tails” otherwise.
+For more details on random number generation, consult <a href="https://compeau.cbd.cmu.edu/programming-for-lovers/chapter-2-forecasting-a-presidential-election-with-monte-carlo-simulation/" target="_blank">Programming for Lovers</a>).
 {: .notice--info}

 **STOP:** What should *n* and *p* be if we are generating a random network to compare against the *E. coli* transcription factor network?